 Each physical Kafka cluster is created on a Kubernetes cluster by the control plane.
 A PKC is not directly accessible by clients.

 A principal is an entity that can be authenticated and granted permissions based on roles to access resources and perform operations.
 An entity can be a user account, service account, group mapping, or identity pool.

 Related terms: group mapping, identity, identity pool, role, service account, user account

 - private internet¶

-- A closed, restricted computer network typically used by organizations to provide secure environments for managing sensitive data and resources.
+- A private internet is a closed, restricted computer network typically used by organizations to provide secure environments for managing sensitive data and resources.

 - processing time¶

-- The time when an event is processed or recorded by a system, as opposed to the time when the event occurred on the producing device.
+- Processing time is the time when an event is processed or recorded by a system, as opposed to the time when the event occurred on the producing device.
 Processing time is often used in stream processing to determine the order of events and to perform windowing operations.

-A client application that publishes (writes) data to a topic in an Kafka cluster.
+A producer is a client application that publishes (writes) data to a topic in an Kafka cluster.